stan-haochen/stan-haochen.github.io/_posts/2025-10-10-foundation-embodied.md

 ## 2. The Quest for a Generalizable Action Model

 Another beauty of the dual-system architecture is that it lets us have our cake and eat it too.
 We get the phenomenal expressive power of VLMs *and* the training efficiency of a specialized action model.
 With generalized trajectory guidance from the VLM, we can tackle mixed-task training at a scale that would be impossible otherwise, as the VLM elegantly resolves semantic ambiguities.
 This clears the path for a more focused investigation into scaling up the action models themselves.
-Following this line of thought, we successfully trained a **generalizable action expert** that achieves zero-shot generalization across different datasets and tasks.
+Following this line of thought, we successfully trained a **generalizable action expert**<d-cite key="liu2025bridge"></d-cite> that achieves zero-shot generalization across different datasets and tasks.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">